 - International Bank Account number (IBAN): GB06 NWBK 50301025062697

 - Bank address: NatWest plc, Royal Garden Branch, 55 Kensington High Street, London W8 5ZG

 Please quote your Council Tax reference number when making payment.

-You should make cheques payable to the "RB of Kensington and Chelsea".
-Send them to:
+You should make cheques payable to the 'Royal Borough of Kensington and Chelsea' and post them to:

 - Please write your account number and name and address clearly on the back of the cheque or enclose your bill.
 We do not send receipts for postal payments unless you ask for one and provide a stamped, addressed envelope.
 If you send cash through the post, send it by registered mail.

 All Post Offices have Payzone facilities and will be able to take your payment.
 You can also pay at other Payzone outlets which accept Council Tax payments.
 Please ensure that you take your Council Tax bill with you as the barcode on the front of the bill will enable the payment to be allocated directly to your Council Tax account.

 You can find your nearest Post Office or participating Payzone outlet by clicking on these links:

 You can pay using our self-service payment kiosks at the Town Hall, Hornton Street, Kensington, W8 7NX.
 The town hall is open between 9am and 5pm from Monday to Friday.